opentelekomcloud/docs-next/docs/best-practices/networking/virtual-private-cloud/vpc-and-subnet-planning-suggestions.md

 A subnet is a unique CIDR block with a range of IP addresses in a VPC.
 All resources in a VPC must be deployed on subnets.

-- By default, all instances in different subnets of the same VPC can communicate with each other and the subnets can be located in different AZs.
-For example, VPC-A has subnet A01 in AZ A and subnet A02 in AZ B. Subnet A01 and subnet B01 can communicate with each other by default.
+- By default, all instances in different subnets of the same VPC can communicate with each other.

+- Subnets are not restricted to a single Availability Zone (AZ).
+They span over all AZs within the region by default.
+This means that when you create a subnet, it is available across all AZs, and resources in the same subnet can be deployed in any AZ within the region.

 - After a subnet is created, its CIDR block cannot be modified.
     Subnets in the same VPC cannot overlap.